What is Ada?

 One of the most challenging roles to recruit within this labor pool is software developers, and over 85% of programmers are male.
 The lack of talent, combined with the gender gap, is problematic for Washington’s economy.

-To fill the unmet need and to help rectify the gender imbalance in software development, Washington needs a software development academy that prepares women for productive roles in technical positions.
+To fill the unmet need and to help rectify the gender imbalance in software development, Washington needs a software development academy that prepares underrepresented people for productive roles in technical positions.
 Ada Developers Academy is the solution.

 Who is Ada, anyway?